Dow Industrials Surge 1,200 Points at Start of Challenging Week

 By Xie Yu, Avantika Chilkoti and Paul Vigna

-Global stocks rallied Monday as investors cheered early signs that lockdowns in the U.S. and Europe may be helping slow the coronavirus pandemic, even as Americans brace for a difficult week with infections likely to peak.
+Stocks rallied Monday as investors cheered early signs that lockdowns in the U.S. and Europe may be helping slow the coronavirus pandemic, even as Americans brace for another difficult week.

+Major indexes in the U.S. opened sharply higher and climbed modestly as the day progressed, with the Dow Jones Industrial Average up more than 1,200 points.
+All 30 stocks in the index climbed, as did all 11 sectors in the S&P 500.
+Beaten-down retail and travel stocks were among the biggest gainers.

+New York, which has been the hardest hit by the coronavirus in the U.S., on Sunday reported its first daily decline in deaths, though Gov. Andrew Cuomo cautioned that it was too early to understand the significance of that number.
+Health authorities have warned that new models show the number of cases is likely to reach a new high in coming days.

 "Everyone is just desperate for good pieces of news," said Peter Cecchini, chief market strategist at Cantor Fitzgerald.
 "It doesn't necessarily reflect anything fundamental.
 Nothing's changed."

-Indeed, with volatility in the market as elevated as it has been lately, he said, Monday's moves are typical.
+Indeed, with volatility in the market as elevated as it has been lately, he said, Monday's swings are typical.

 Some investors remain cautious about the prospects of a sustained market rally.
 Volatility remains high and cross-asset correlations -- the typical relationship between the price of different assets -- has broken down, suggesting the market is still under stress, according to Dwyfor Evans, head of macro-strategy for the Asia-Pacific region at State Street Global Markets in Hong Kong.